 Address Management

 The administration of derived addresses is yet another potential problem.
 Users must maintain track of many addresses and the private keys linked with them because each Silent Payment produces a new address.
-Even though wallet software already can automate this process, it still introduces some complexity that users need to be aware of.
+Even though wallet software can already automate this process, it still introduces some complexity that users must be aware of.

 Adoption

 As with any new technology, adoption is a critical factor in the success of Silent Payments.
-While the concept is compatible with the existing Bitcoin protocol, it will require changes to wallet software and user behaviour.
-It may take time for Silent Payments to gain widespread adoption, especially if users are already comfortable with existing privacy solutions like CoinJoin or PayJoin.
+While the concept is compatible with the existing Bitcoin protocol, it will require changes to wallet software and user behavior.
+Silent Payments may take time for widespread adoption.
+Therefore, especially if users are already comfortable with existing privacy solutions like CoinJoin or PayJoin.

 Legal and Regulatory Considerations